legrego/homeassistant-elasticsearch/docs/ingest_advanced.md

     3. Replace `changeme` with your Elasticsearch password
     4. Add your ingest pipeline processors to the `processors` array

-Component template changes apply when the datastream performs a rollover so the first time you modify the template you may need to manually initiate ILM rollover to start applying the pipeline.
+Component template changes apply when the datastream performs a rollover so the first time you modify the template you may need to manually initiate index/datastream rollover to start applying the pipeline.